 Knowing what to eat when you are living with a chronic disease such as chronic kidney disease can be a daunting idea but it does not have to be.
 Although your diet, depending on what stage of kidney disease you are in, may be somewhat restrictive, there are still plenty of foods you can eat and enjoy.
-Seeing a successful kidney friendly meal plan might help you to get an idea of what type of foods are safe and healthy to eat with chronic kidney disease.
+Seeing a renal diet menu example might help you to get an idea of what type of foods are safe and healthy to eat with chronic kidney disease.

 Breakfast: One serving of egg substitute, scrambled with fresh chopped onion and red and green bell peppers.
 Pair with one slice of white toast with one or two teaspoons of cream cheese and a small bowl (about a ½ cup) of fresh strawberries.

 Snack: One apple, medium in size.

 Lunch: Cabbage rolls- use two or three large, crisp, cabbage leaves to roll up shredded baked chicken, chopped apple, onions, a little bit of mayonnaise, and a sprinkle of honey mustard vinaigrette (made by whisking together apple cider vinegar, yellow mustard, and honey).
 Serve with a serving of unsalted pretzels.